jakodev/tsql-utilities/README.md

 # README #

-I've begun this tiny program to easily handle the *drop and recreate* procedure of a **Table** referenced by one or more **Foreign Keys**.
+I've begun this small program to easily handle the *re-creation of a table* referenced by one or more **Foreign Keys**.
 I got carried away and, instead of develop a single easy query, I've developed a *T-SQL based infrastructure* for implement future requirements in a reliable way.
 Maybe I will not anyway, who knows ;)

-For this reason this project seems to big for handling only *table drop and recreate* when some *foreign keys* are in the middle.
+For this reason this project seems too big for handling only the *re-creation of a table* when some *foreign keys* are concerned.

 ## Getting Started ##